cuba-platform/emailtemplate-addon/README.md

 ##Email templates API

 Developer can use the next methods from EmailTemplatesAPI:
-1. To create EmailInfo from template that may contain the same reports different parameter values
+1. To create EmailInfo from template that may contain the same reports with different parameter values
 ```java
     EmailInfo generateEmail(EmailTemplate emailTemplate, List<ReportWithParams> params)
 ```